ShredNek/daydreamers-website/design-brief.md

 ### - Individual shows

-When you DOUBLE-CLICK click on the app, it opens up a new window with the gig details ()
+When you click on the app, it opens up a new window with the gig details ()

 ## About